ibm-cloud-docs/Cloudant/api/cloudant_query.md

 ---------|----------|---------
 Yes  | `true`  | `true`, `false`
 No   | `false` | `false`
 {: caption="Table 3.
-Settings based on whether the database is partitioned" caption-side="top"}
+Default partitioned value" caption-side="top"}

 It's important to reiterate that the default `partitioned` value is `true` for indexes that are created in a partitioned database.
 This default  value means that the index *cannot*